The biggest employers are successfully enacting vaccine mandates. Many smaller ones need help

 The Health Action Alliance — launched earlier this year by a group that includes the Business Roundtable, the CDC Foundation and the Ad Council — offers a detailed blueprint for companies intent on boosting immunization rates, down to the words they use: Don’t say “anti-vaxxers” or “back to normal.”
 Do stress “personal responsibility” and “public health.”

 The group provides examples of internal emails that can go out to workers and posters to put up around the office.
-It offers tip sheets for knocking down myths such as the vaccines carry microchips or turn people into magnets.
+It offers tip sheets for knocking down such myths as the vaccines carrying microchips or turning people into magnets.

 The alliance — which works with companies such as Starbucks and Target and shares findings with groups such as the National League of Cities — also coordinates calls to allow corporate officials to hear directly from public health experts.
-One recent meeting featured a former federal workplace safety official offering advice and a current NFL executive discussing how the league persuaded more than 90 percent of its players to get vaccinated.
+One recent meeting featured a former federal workplace safety official offering advice and a current National Football League executive discussing how the league persuaded more than 90 percent of its players to get vaccinated.

 “Many companies don’t have the expertise to coach and train with this kind of public health information and resources,” said Stephen Massey, the alliance’s managing director.